Baptistemontan/leptos_i18n/docs/book/src/usage/07_router.md

 It can be used at any depth, and if not used inside an `i18nRoute` it will default to the default locale.

+Multi segments path are supported, meaning you can have `segment_path_name = "some/path"` for English, and `segment_path_name = "un/chemin"` for French and work as expected.

+> _note_: the number of segments must be the same for all locales or a runtime error will be thrown.
+Empty segments don't count, meaning `segment_path_name = "path"` for English, and `segment_path_name = ""` for French will create an error.

 ## Caveat

 If you have a layout like this: